Top Wineries Green Valley and Russian River Valley

-The Russian River Valley and its sub AVA, the Green Valley, are widely recognized as a premiere growing area for Pinot Noir and Chardonnay.
+The Russian River Valley and its sub-AVA, the Green Valley, are widely recognized as a premier growing area for Pinot Noir and Chardonnay.
 Foggy mornings, warm afternoons, and a cool evening breeze from the Pacific Ocean make the ideal climate for these grapes in this area.
-Although among the Green Valley wineries you will find Pinot Noir and Chardonnay the focus, the Green Valley wineries produce other fine wines such as Syrah, Zinfandel and Gewürztraminer.
+Although among the Green Valley wineries, you will find Pinot Noir and Chardonnay the focus, the Green Valley wineries produce other fine wines such as Syrah, Zinfandel, and Gewürztraminer.

-• Taft Street Winery – A garage startup winery 1979
+• Taft Street Winery – A garage startup winery in 1979, fun

 • Dutton Goldfield Winery – Single vineyard Pinot Noir and Chardonnay

 • Marimar Torres – Famed Spanish wine family, makes Pinot and Char

 • Lynmar Estate Winery – Single vineyards Pinot and Chardoonay